-Thor is the Norse god associated with thunder and lightning.
-He is the most famous Norse deity.
-Another of his claims to fame is that the weekday Thursday (Thor’s day) is named after him.
+Thor is the Norse god of thunder and lightning.
+He is arguably the most famous Norse deity.
+In fact, one of his claims to fame is that the weekday Thursday (Thor’s day) is named after him.

 In Norse mythology, Thor is an Aesir god who personifies strength and fertility.
 Generally depicted with red hair and a red beard, he was prominent throughout the history of the Germanic tribes.